seba--/hygienic-transformations/README.md

     rascal> :test

 The test definition in the module will be highlighted according to outcome of the test.
+Module `name::tests::AllTests` collects all tests.

 ### Substitution